epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 **Order processor test**

 *Test Description*
-A developer is trying to fix a bug related to the order processing method
+A developer is trying to fix a bug in the method that calculates the most popular products in orders

 *Act:*